ourworldventures/ourworld_books_OLD/content/ourfoundation/tax.md

-# OurTown TAX Situation
+# TAX Situation

 In line to the Investments Act of 2018 provided procedures and criteria for Strategic Investment Status (SIS) projects.
 We believe that following tax might be feasible.

-> OurTown is looking for Strategic Investment Status (SIS).

 ## Private Person Tax For Each Resident In OurTown